Data from Honaunau and Honokohau Bays

 Dolphin zone use

-The zone designed to encompass most of the core resting area was zone “B” for Honaunau and Kealakekua Bays, and zones “D” – “F” in Honokohau Bay (Figure 2), where the dolphins were recorded during 65.8%, 73.6% and 85.5% of the activity scans respectively.
-In Honaunau Bay zone “A” was also a very important part of the core resting area where dolphins were recorded during 47.4% of all activity scans.
-For Honokohau Bay it is particularly noteworthy that the dolphins spent time in the main boat channel to the Harbor (zone E) during 43.5% of the activity scans.
+The zone designed to encompass most of the core resting area was zone “B” for Honaunau and Kealakekua Bays, and zones “D” – “F” in Honokohau Bay (Figure 2).
+The dolphins spent most of their time in these zones while in these bays, 65.8%, 73.6% and 85.5% of the activity scans respectively (Figure 3).
+In Honaunau Bay zone “A” was also a very important part of the core resting area and the dolphins swam back and forth between zone "A" and zone "B" during many of the 5-minute activity scans.
+As a result the dolphins were recorded in zone "A" during 47.4% of all activity scans (Figure 3a).

 Human use of Honaunau and Honokohau Bays